To follow Arsenal winning the English Premier league, Thalamus gained the rights to produce a game based on the big club.

 The guy behind the game was none other than creator of past Thalamus hits, Summer Camp and Winter Camp, John D Ferrari.
 Not only that, the Rowland brothers were also lending a helping hand on the conversion.
 This was found out from an interview with John and the Rowlands in 1992 (See Entry Gallery) in Commodore Power magazine.

-Thalamus unfortunately folded soon after Zzap’s publisher’s Newsfield fell through, and any projects left over were left in limbo, including their “Arsenal” licence.
+Thalamus unfortunately folded about a year after Zzap’s publisher’s Newsfield fell through, and any projects left over were left in limbo, including their “Arsenal” licence.
 This was confirmed after Commodore Force ran a quick obituary to “Arsenal” and Thalamus in a later issue, supplied with a screenshot of the Amiga version of Emlyn Hughes (Strange eh?).
 That was it, nothing was ever seen of the game.

 However, it seems that an Amiga preview did actually make its way out.
 Of course, we’d rather see the C64 version! :)